AzizKanchwala/astro_airflow_stock_market_project/README.md

 Note
 =====
-All the connections are stored in the metabase.
+All the connections are stored in the metadatabase.
 For this pipeline, we have these.
 ![Alt text](image/connections.png)